Our experience and expertise steer you through the legal maze

 Neil looks forward to the next challenge in his career and the opportunity to continue to represent those he has met along the way.

-Prod is an Associate in our property team and Carter Lemon Camerons’ foremost residential conveyancer.
+Prod qualified as a Chartered Legal Executive in 1999 and is a Senior Associate in our property team and Carter Lemon Camerons’ foremost residential conveyancer.
 He joined the firm in 2008, bringing with him a substantial client base from the North London area – where he previously worked for over 15 years.

 - Representing over 30 leaseholders on a proposed collective enfranchisement of a freehold residential block in Queensway;